wazuh/wazuh-documentation/source/user-manual/agents/labels.rst

 Below is a case where the use of labels could prove helpful.

-Let's imagine we have a large environment deployed in Amazon Web Services (AWS) and monitored by Wazuh.
-In this situation, we want the manager to have the following information about each agent when an alert is triggered:
+In a large environment deployed in Amazon Web Services (AWS), you might want to have the following information about each agent when an alert is triggered:

 - AWS instance-id.
 - AWS Security group.